 We are habitually looking for product reviews, expert advice, and how-to’s to get knowledge about anything we need to buy.
 The internet has been keeping the users informed since the invention of the World Wide Web in 1990, though the access parameters were not as vast.
-After remarkable inventions, we now have access to comprehensive material regarding everything at the drop of a hat, but still, content marketing is king.
+After remarkable inventions, we now have access to comprehensive material regarding everything at the drop of a hat, but still, quality content marketing is king.

 “As a research tool, the internet is invaluable.” ―Noam Chomsky